Bernardston, Massachusetts: Government

 Bernardston employs the open town meeting form of government, and is led by a board of selectmen and an administrative assistant.
 Bernardston has its own police, fire and public works departments, as well as a post office and the Cushman Library, which is connected to the regional library network.
 The nearest hospital, Franklin Medical Center, is located in Greenfield, as are most of the nearest state offices.

 On the state level, Bernardston is represented in the Massachusetts House of Representatives as part of the Second Berkshire district, represented by Paul Mark, which covers central Berkshire County, as well as portions of Hampshire and Franklin Counties.
 In the Massachusetts Senate, the town is in the Hampshire, Franklin and Worcester district, represented by Jo Comerford, which includes most of eastern Franklin County and much of eastern Hampshire County.
 The town is patrolled by the Second (Shelburne Falls) Station of Troop "B" of the Massachusetts State Police.

 On the national level, Bernardston is represented in the United States House of Representatives as part of Massachusetts's 1st congressional district, and has been represented by Richard Neal of Springfield since 2012.
 Massachusetts is currently represented in the United States Senate by Senator Edward Markey and Senator Elizabeth Warren.

 Education

 Bernardston is a member of the Pioneer Valley Regional School District, which includes several northern border towns to the east.
-The district is essentially operated in two portions; the towns each have their own semi-independent elementary schools, with students attending Pioneer Valley Regional High School in Northfield from seventh through twelfth grades.
+The district is essentially operated in two portions; the towns each have their own semi-independent elementary schools, with students attending Pioneer Valley Regional School in Northfield from seventh through twelfth grades.
 Students in Bernardston attend the Bernardston Elementary School from pre-kindergarten through sixth grade.
 The Full Circle School, a naturalistic-based school for students preschool to sixth grade, is located in the town on Parmenter Road.